YitengZhou/Fitness-Jungle/Portfolio/Project_Evaluation.md

 AR (Augmented reality) games such as Ingress and Pokémon Go are one of the next generation electronic entertainment.
 We can implement the support to M5Stacks with AR functions in the future. s

-## Reflect on the working practices of your group
+## c.
+Reflect on the working practices of your group

 <b>Team Organisation</b>